 - The system configuration remains stored permanently.
-It consists of the following settings: - Sensor settings - Settings and links of relay outputs - Settings and links of current outputs - System settings (display language, air pressure/location altitude, passwords, etc.) - Linked relay outputs switch to the non-active condition (open). - Linked current outputs switch to the non-active condition (0 mA). - When the power is restored the system is automatically restarted.
+It consists of the following settings: - Sensor settings - Settings and links of relay outputs - PROFIBUS settings - System settings (display language, air pressure/location altitude, passwords, etc.) - Linked relay outputs switch to the non-active condition (open). - When the power is restored the system is automatically restarted.
 The system continues to work with the settings at the time of the power failure (except for the time).